 3. Your plan is not up to date.
 How old is your plan?
 10, 15, 20 years old?
 Some people signed an old dusty Will many years ago and have not looked at it since.
 But their lives have changed in many ways since they signed it.
 Life is always changing.
-Our assets go up (or down), we retire, get married, divorced, have grandkids, move, remarry, loved ones pass away.
+Our assets go up (or down), we retire, get married, divorced, have grandkids, move, remarry, and loved ones pass away.
 All those things affect your plan.
 When your plan does not adjust to your life changes, you are left with a mess later.
 What life changes have occurred since you last updated your plan?
+Read about the 3 L’s of Estate Planning here.

 5. Your family is not prepared for the plan.
 When the time comes for your plan to start working (upon your disability or death) will your family know who to call and what to do?
 Will the people you’ve chosen to be your “helpers” do their job well?
 Or will their personality result in procrastination, extra stress or conflict among siblings?
 Who are your helpers, and have you talked with them about it?
 Bad estate plans break up good families.